 The Bank employs a multi-pronged communications strategy handled by specific units to promote transparency and actively engage with its various stakeholders, as well as increase awareness and visibility about the Bank.
-Stakeholders should have the opportunity to obtain effective redress for violation of their rights at a reasonable cost and without excessive delay.

-Communication with the core audience is handled by the following:

-- Investor Relations and Corporate Planning (IRCP) Group for institutional investors, analysts, credit rating agencies, and other external stakeholders; - Office of the Corporate Secretary (OCS) for retail investors and other shareholders; and - Both IRCP and OCS for the Board members and Senior Management.
+Communication with the core audience is handled by the following: Investor Relations and Corporate Planning (IR and Corplan) for institutional investors, analysts, credit rating agencies, and other external stakeholders; the Corporate Secretary's office (CorSec) for retail investors and other shareholders; and both IR and CorSec for the Board members and Senior Management.
 Also, communications requiring media involvement are done in conjunction with the Bank's Corporate Communications Group (MCG).
 (Recommendation 14.3, SEC CCG)